Working around the world to close the loop in the water cycle and enable the efficient use of precious water resources

 Toward a better water environment in the world's two most populous nations

-Based on know-how in water utilities operations that we have developed through our projects in Mexico and Turkey, we have started or are planning to launch water infrastructure projects in countries where rapid economic growth has spurred demand for more water utilities, such as China, India, and Southeast Asian countries, and in regions facing dire water shortages, such as the Middle East and North Africa.
+Sumitomo Corporation has started or is planning to launch water infrastructure projects in countries where rapid economic growth has spurred demand for more water utilities such as China, India, and Southeast Asian countries, and in regions facing dire water shortages such as the Middle East and North Africa.

-Specifically, we have successfully participated in an independent water project (IWP) undertaken in Oman using reverse osmosis technology.
-Furthermore, we entered into a business alliance with China's largest water company, Beijing Capital Co., Ltd. As the initial project under the partnership, we are conducting a joint wastewater treatment business in China.
+In China, we entered into a business alliance with the country's largest water company, Beijing Capital Co., Ltd. As the initial project under the partnership, we are conducting a joint wastewater treatment business in China.
 In contrast with the rapid pace of the country's economic growth, China has a limited availability of sanitary sewer systems.
 In another rapidly growing country, India, we have also formed an alliance, this time with VA TECH WABAG, Ltd, an India-based water service giant, to operate joint projects in India and even the Middle East.
+By leveraging WABAG's technological strength and competitive edge, we have successfully participated in an independent water project (IWP) undertaken in Oman in which reverse osmosis is used to desalinate seawater (desalination amount per day: approx. 190,000 tons).

 In China and India, the world's first and second most populous nations, the water utilities sector not only has huge business potential but also has an important role to play in improving quality of life.